hav4ik/hav4ik.github.io/content/posts/learning-to-rank/index.md

 In this blog post, I'll walk you through the basic body of literature of [Learning to Rank (LTR)][ltr] algorithms, starting from the core metrics and supervised methods to the more recent paradigm of learning from user behavior.
 The list of papers that I'm going to cover is based on my personal learning notes (so, biased towards Web Search) and by no means exhaustive, but I hope it will give you a good starting point to dive deeper into the field.

-I'm far from an expert in this field (literally all my team members are more knowledgeable than me), so this post likely contains inaccuracies.
-If you spotted any mistakes in this post or if I'm completely wrong somewhere, please let me know.
+I'm far from an expert in this field (literally all my team members are more knowledgeable than me), so this post likely contains inaccuracies or I can be blatantly wrong in some places.
+The only reason I wrote this blog post is because I haven't found a good comprehensive introduction to LTR online.
+There are surveys and high-level lectures, but no detailed discussion of the core concepts in one place.
+So, I decided to write one myself.
+I hope you'll find it useful!

 ***Disclaimer:** all information in this blog post is taken from published research papers or publically available online articles.
 No [NDA][nda]s were violated.
 Only general knowledge is presented.
 You won't find any details specific to the inner working of [Bing][bing] or other search engines here :)*